borntyping/borntyping.github.io/open-source.md

 ## Unmaintained projects

-These are incomplete or unmaintained projects.
-Most of them are either deprecated by a better project, or were written a long time ago.
-I no longer maintain any of these projects, but welcome questions about them.
+These are unmaintained (or incomplete) projects.
+Most of these I simply stopped using and don't have any reason to update.
+I no longer maintain any of these projects, but welcome questions about them and encourage you to fork them if you find them useful.

 ### 2022

 * [git-river](https://github.com/datto/git-river) - github/gitlab forking workflow automation

+### 2021

+* [tz](https://github.com/borntyping/tz) - tiny timezone dashboard that I fork for each team I work with

 ### 2018